-- 3. Use the method ScoreDirector.lookUpWorkingObject() to translate and retrieve the working solution's instance of an object. - 4.
+- 3. Use the method ScoreDirector.lookUpWorkingObject() to translate and retrieve the working solution's instance of an object.
+This requires annotating a property of that class as the @PlanningId. - 4.
 A planning clone does not clone the problem facts, nor the problem fact collections.
 Therefore the workingSolution and the bestSolution share the same problem fact instances and the same problem fact list instances.

 Any problem fact or problem fact list changed by a ProblemFactChange must be problem cloned first (which can imply rerouting references in other problem facts and planning entities).

 Otherwise, if the workingSolution and bestSolution are used in different threads (for example a solver thread and a GUI event thread), a race condition can occur.

-15.5.1.2.
+16.5.1.2.
 Cloning Solutions to Avoid Race Conditions in Real-time Planning